wilk/ExtJS-WebSocket/README.md

 	});
 });

-// This will handled by everyone Ext.ux.WebSocketManager.broadcast ('system shutdown', 'BROADCAST: the system will shutdown in few minutes.');
+// This will be handled by everyone Ext.ux.WebSocketManager.broadcast ('system shutdown', 'BROADCAST: the system will shutdown in few minutes.');

 Ext.ux.WebSocketManager.closeAll ();